-- (a) Actual suspension is the presumed sanction when a lawyer violates rule 1.7, subparagraphs (a), (b), and (d), or other law prohibiting an attorney from simultaneously representing conflicting interests and causes significant harm to any of the clients. - (b) Actual suspension is the presumed sanction when a lawyer either violates rule 1.9(a) or 1.9(b) or accepts or continues employment that is actually adverse to a client or former client and where the lawyer: (1) fails to obtain informed written consent, (2) breaches the duty to maintain confidential information material to the employment, and (3) causes significant harm to the client or former client. - (c) Suspension or reproval is the presumed sanction for all other conflicts of interest violations or breaches of the common law duty of loyalty not covered by subparagraphs (a) and (b) of this Standard, depending on the magnitude of the violation and the harm to the client or clients. (e.g., rules 1.7(c), 1.8.2, 1.8.6, 1.9(c), 1.10, 1.11, 1.12, 1.18(c) and (d).)
+- (a) Actual suspension is the presumed sanction when a licensed paraprofessional violates rule 1.7, subparagraphs (a), (b), and (d) of the Rules of Professional Conduct, or other law prohibiting a licensed paraprofessional from simultaneously representing conflicting interests and causes significant harm to any of the clients. - (b) Actual suspension is the presumed sanction when a licensed paraprofessional either violates rule 1.9(a) or 1.9(b) of the Rules of Professional Conduct and causes significant harm to the former client. - (c) Suspension or reproval is the presumed sanction for all other conflicts of interest violations or breaches of the duty of loyalty not covered by other subparagraphs of this Standard, depending on the magnitude of the violation and the harm to the client or clients.
+This includes, but is not limited to rules 1.7(c), 1.8.2, 1.8.6, 1.10, 1.11, 1.12, and 1.18(c) and (d) of the Rules of Professional Conduct.
 Actual suspension is the presumed sanction if there is harm.